Local restaurant rallies behind ‘Benny the brave’ - Shelby County Reporter

 “He continues to have breathing episodes where his oxygen drops, and he will gasp for air and he just struggles to breathe.
 He’s also been running fevers for about three weeks straight now, and we have no idea why,” Emily said.

-Because little Benny’s symptoms are very severe for his diagnosis, a scope of his airway was performed but the only finding was a prolapsed epiglottis.
+Because little Benny’s symptoms are very severe for his diagnosis, a scope of his airway was performed, but the only finding was a prolapsed epiglottis.

 Now, the Smiths are trying to get Benny to Philadelphia, where they can take him to a world-renowned airway clinic.